viviandotdev/ObsidianVault/40 Spaces/Life/My Self.md

 - I want to build apps not to make a lot of money but because I enjoy it.
 I'm lucky to have found something I'm good at and enjoy, so why not spend more time doing it?
 - The goal is to continue building apps that I think are cool and that others will use.
 Salaries and money are byproducts of ambition, not the primary desire.
 - It's not that I don't care; I just don't want to fight.
 I know how things will be, and I'll end up getting hurt, so I give up and let you win.
 I'm scared of making you upset and will do anything to prevent that.
-### Why am I so avoidant?
+- I usually don't spend much money

+### Which attachment style are you?
+- I relate to this growing up.
+As a kid, I was very expressive.
+I remember dancing in my room and laughing a lot.
+- I often got yelled at for being too loud or expressive.
+When I cried, I was told to stop crying and expressing myself.
+- I remember watching Disney Channel shows and cackling, but my mom would get mad and yell at me for laughing too loud.
+- I would cry when my mom forced me to wear a dress.
+We argued about her forcing me to wear things that made me uncomfortable.
+I couldn't express myself the way I wanted, only in a way that fit how my mom wanted me to represent her.
-- Avoidant people fear being abandoned.
+- - Avoidant people fear being abandoned.
 I think everyone fears this, but we cope differently.
 - Anxious people overthink and stress about it.
 -  Early separation from parents can affect attachment styles.
 You might find it challenging to form secure attachments in relationships, potentially leading to issues with trust or intimacy.
 - Avoidant push people away or keep them at a distance to abandon the other person before they can be abandoned.